iatorm/grime/README.md

 - `-s`: do not print the matches themselves.
 - `-d`: print debug information.

+These can be inserted from the command line, or in the beginning of any line of a grammar file, separated from the rest of the line by a backtick.

 ## Syntax and Semantics

 A Grime grammar consists of one or more _definitions_, each on a separate line.